aerth/go-quitter/README.md

 Using environmental variables will override the config:

-GNUSOCIALNODE
-GNUSOCIALPASS
+GNUSOCIALNODE - GNU Social Node to connect to GNUSOCIALPASS - Password to use
-GNUSOCIALUSER
+GNUSOCIALUSER - Username to use
-GNUSOCIALPATH
+GNUSOCIALPATH - Path to config file

 Set your environmental variable to change nodes, use a different config,
 	or change user or password for a one-time session.

-For example: "export GNUSOCIALNODE=gs.sdf.org" in your ~/.shrc or ~/.profile
+For example: ```export GNUSOCIALNODE="gnusocial.de"``` in your ~/.shrc or ~/.profile or ~/.bashrc